 What if ideas were colours?

-Kohlben Vodden reinterprets the principles of the colour field movement through an avant-garde, contemporary lens, beginning with a provocative question: “What if ideas were colours?”
-This inquiry serves as the foundation for a body of work that transforms philosophical and psychological concepts into transformative visual experiences.
+Vodden reimagines the Colour Field movement through a contemporary lens, posing the question: "What if ideas were colours?"
+This inquiry underpins a body of work that translates philosophical and psychological concepts into immersive visual experiences.